student-inf/sougna/TPs/task2.md

 1. **ProductViewModel**: Handles the business logic for products.
 2. **CategoryViewModel**: Manages the logic for product categories.
-3. **ProductRegistry**: Acts as a registry for products.
+3. **ProductRepository**: Acts as a repository for products.
 4. **Category & Product Models**: Define the data structure for categories and products.

 ## Task

-Your task is to implement the first UI in `MainActivity` based on the design provided in `FIrstUI.jpg`.
+Your task is to implement the first UI in `view/MainScreen` based on the design provided in `FIrstUI.jpg`.
 The UI should include:

 - A list of products.
 - A navigation bar to switch between categories.